Abodonia911/Abodonia911/README.md

-# 💫 About Me:
+#💫 About Me
-I am a senior computer science student at giu <br>my major is software engineer <br>my minor is data science
+I’m a senior Computer Science student at GIU, specializing in Software Engineering with a minor in Data Science.
+I focus on building reliable, scalable systems and applying data-driven techniques to solve real problems.

 ## 🌐 Socials: